 Perform data analysis

 Data is one of the most valuable forms of business capital—if you’re able to organize, extract, and analyze it in a meaningful way.
-ERP solutions use a single, centralized database to store all data and modern data analytics are able to parse and analyze that data.
-This allows business managers to identify emerging trends, spot potential bottlenecks, probe for security vulnerabilities, and gain insights into and the organization’s financial health.
+ERP solutions use a single, centralized database to store all data and modern data analytics can parse and analyze that data.
+This allows business managers to identify emerging trends, spot potential bottlenecks, probe for security vulnerabilities, and gain insights into the organization’s financial health.
 Many ERP systems even include business intelligence (BI) and data analysis tools that will help you make decisions that are data-driven and measurable.

 Cater to customer expectations

 Whether you’re a business-to-business (B2B) or business-to-consumer (B2C) company, all of these benefits point towards improving the main reason you’re in business: serving your customers.
 Today’s customers have more choices than ever in vendors and service providers.
 The more you can improve how you meet their expectations, the better your odds of edging out the competition.
 An ERP system that supports all your requirements gives you that competitive edge.

 With all of the choices and modules available, choosing the right system for your business can be a challenge.
 Before you invest in ERP software, sit down with the appropriate department heads and other stakeholders, and key personnel.
 You’ll need to discuss the goals and priorities of your organization, which processes would benefit from ERP integration, and your budgetary constraints.

 However, this is not an area where being frugal is an advantage.
 An ERP system is an investment in increased productivity that offers a great return on investment (ROI) in terms of money and time savings.